zeinnicholas/community-guidelines/.github/CONTRIBUTING.md

 ## How to report Security Issues

-At Elementor we take security very seriously.
+Security is paramount at Elementor.
+If you discover a security vulnerability, we want to hear about it right away, and we appreciate your help in disclosing it to us in a coordinated manner.
 For this reason, we run a community-driven [Managed Security Bug Bounty program](https://elemn.to/bug-bounty).

 We leverage the collective expertise of our community, offering round-the-clock crowdsourced vulnerability detection.
 The program provides a comprehensive overview of features and endpoints considered 'in scope,' reward specifics, and our complete terms and conditions.

 ### Please do not report security issues on GitHub

-Join our [Managed Security Bug Bounty program](https://elemn.to/bug-bounty) instead and help us maintain Elementor a secure software for all in a responsible way.
+Join our [Managed Security Bug Bounty program](https://elemn.to/bug-bounty) instead and help us maintain Elementor a secure software in a responsible way.

 #### To learn more about our security efforts and how to contact us for security inquiries, please visit our [Trust Center](https://elemn.to/gh-to-trust-center).